-270 (Fed.
-R. Civ.
-P. 16) COURT SE TTLEMENT CONFERENCES110

-(a) Setting of Settlement Conferences

-(b) Settlement Conferences Before the

-Assigned Judge or Magistrate Judge

-(c) Settlement Conference Statements

-(d) Confidentiality of Settlement Conference

-Statements

-(e) Return of Settlement Conference Statements

-(f) Participation of a Principal

-(1) United States Not a Party

-(2) United States a Party

 271 (Fed.
 R. Civ.
-P. 16) VOLUNTAF RY DISPUTE RESOLUTION PROGRAM112
+P. 16) VOLUNTAR Y DISPUTE RESOLUTION PROGRAM115

 (a) Purpose and Scope

 (1) Purpose

 (2) Scope

 (3) Parties Retain the Option of Securing

 ADR Services Outside the Program

 Sponsored by the Court

 (b) Program Administration

 (1) ADR Judge

 (A) Appointment

 (B) Duties

 (2) VDRP Administrator

-(4) (3) Rules and Materials Available
+(3) Rules and Materials Available

 (4) Parties May Request Referral to the

-(.)
-VDRP at Any Time
+, , VDRP at Any Time

 (c) Referral to the VDRP

-(1) Notice of Availability
+() (1) Notice of Availability

 (2) Authority of Assigned Judge and

 Magistrate Judge

-(4) (3) Request by the Parties
+(3) Request by the Parties

-(d) VDRP Selection Process (1) The Parties' Duty to Consider VDRP
+(d) VDRP Selection Process

-(1) The Parties' Duty to Consider VDRP and Confer
+, , (1) The Parties' Duty to Consider VDRP

+and Confer

 (2) The Parties' Duty to Report

-(2) (e) Panels of Neutrals; Selection of Neutrals
+(e) Panels of Neutrals; Selection of Neutrals

-(c) (1) Panels of Neutrals
+(1) Panels of Neutrals

 (2) Parties to Confer About Selection of

 Neutral and Confirm Neutral's Availability

 (3) Selection by the Parties or Randomly

 by the Clerk

 (4) Documents Provided to the Neutral

+(f) Disqualification of Neutrals

+(1) Applicable Standards

+(2) Mandatory Disqualification and

+Notice of Recusal

+(3) Disclosure and Waiver of Non-Mandatory

+Grounds for Disqualification

+(g) Compensation of Neutrals

+(h) Immunity of Neutrals

+(i) Stipulation and Order for VDRP Referral

+(1) File with Status Conference Reports

+(2) Contents of Stipulation and Order

+(3) Protection Against Unreasonable Delay

+(4) Assigned Judge's Continuing

 271 (Fed.
 R. Civ.
-P. 16) VOLUNTARY DISPUTE RESOLUTION PROGRAM, cont'd...112

-- (f) Disqualification of Neutrals

-- (1) Applicable Standards

-- (2) Mandatory Disqualification and Notice of Recusal

-- (3) Disclosure and Waiver of Non-Mandatory Grounds for Disqualification

-- (g) Compensation of Neutrals

-- (h) Immunity of Neutrals

-- (i) Stipulation and Order for VDRP Referral

-- (1) File with Status Conference Reports

-- (2) Contents of Stipulation and Order

-- (3) Protection Against Unreasonable Delay

-- (4) Assigned Judge's Continuing Responsibility for Case Management

-- (j) Communications by Neutral Before VDRP Session

-- (k) Written VDRP Statements

-- (1) Service Deadline

-- (2) The Content of the Statements

-- (I) Attendance at the VDRP Session

-- (1) In Person Attendance

-- (A) Corporations and Other Non-Governmental Entities

-- (B) Governmental Entities

-- (2) Requests to be Relieved of Duty to Appear in Person

-- (A) Duty to Confer

-- (B) Standard

-- (3) Participation by Telephone When Appearance in Person Is Excused

-- (m) Confidentiality of VDRP Proceedings

-- (1) Generally Applicable Provision

-- (2) Limitations on Communication with Assigned Judge or Magistrate Judge

-- (3) Authorized Studies and Assessments

-- (n) Neutral's VDRP Completion Report

-- (1) Timing and Limited Content

-- (2) Prohibitions on Disclosure of Confidential Communications or Neutral's Opinions

-- (o) Parties' Joint VDRP Completion Report

-- (1) Completion Report

-- (2) Dismissal

-- (p) Violations of This Local Rule

-- (1) Complaints Alleging Material Violations

-- (2) Proceedings in Response to Complaint
+P. 16) VOLUNTAR RY DISPUTE RESOLUTION PROGRAM, cont'd115

+/:\ Responsibility for Case Management

+(j) Communications by Neutral Before VDRP Session Written VDRP Statements

+(k)

+(1) Service Deadline

+(1) (2) The Content of the Statements

+(l) Attendance at the VDRP Session

+(1) In Person Attendance

+(A) Corporations and Other Non-

+Governmental Entities

+(B) Governmental Entities

+(2) Requests to be Relieved of Duty to Appear in Person

+(A) Duty to Confer

+(B) Standard

+(3) Participation by Telephone When

+Appearance in Person Is Excused

+(m) Confidentiality of VDRP Proceedings

+() (1) Generally Applicable Provision

+(2) Limitations on Communication with

+Assigned Judge or Magistrate Judge

+(3) Authorized Studies and Assessments

+(n) Neutral's VDRP Completion Report

+, , (1) Timing and Limited Content

+(2) Prohibitions on Disclosure of Confidential

+Communications or Neutral's Opinions

+(o) Parties' Joint VDRP Completion Report

+(1) Completion Report

+(2) Dismissal

+(p) Violations of This Local Rule

+(1) Complaints Alleging Material Violations

+(2) Proceedings in Response to Complaint

 272 (Fed.
 R. Civ.
+P. 16) NOTICE OF SETTLEMENT 125

-P. 16) (a) General Rule Sanctions 280 (Fed.
+(a) General Rule

+(b) Sanctions

+000 (FJ.
+D. Oi D. 40) DII IOENOE OFTING FOR PRETRIAL

+280 (Fed.
 R. Civ.
-P. 40) (a) (b) (c) - SETTING FOR PRETRIAL CE OR FOR TRIAL 281 (Fed.
-R. Civ.
-P. 16) (a) (b) TATEMENTS Time for Filing (1) Separate Statements (2) Joint Statements (3) Word Processed Copy Form, Contents (1) Jurisdiction - Venue (2) Jury - Non-Jury (3) Undisputed Facts (4) Disputed Factual Issues (5) Disputed Evidentiary Issues (6) Special Factual Information in
+P. 40) - SETTING FOR PRETRIAL ICE OR FOR TRIAL126

+(a) Counsel's Duty of Diligence

+(b) Motion to Set for Pretrial Conference

+and/or Trial

+(c) Opposition and Reply re Motion to Set

+(d) Notice